 The overall revenues and expenditures for county functions illustrated in Figure 6 are derived from Governmental and Proprietary Fund Statements presented in the Comprehensive Annual Financial Report (CAFR).
-The Revenue Trend graphs provide a 5-year history on county revenue sources.
+Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange revenues.
+Business-type activities are financed in whole or in part by fees charged for goods or services.
+The Revenue Trend graph provides a 5-year history on county revenue sources.
 The Expenditure Trend graphs show expenditures by major activities within the county.

 Internal Service fund revenues and expenditures have not been included in these totals.
 Also, the funds of the component units (Road Commission and Chapters 20 & 21 Drainage Districts) are not presented as these services are provided by other county entities.
 However, General Fund transfers to the Internal Service funds are included as expenditures to more accurately reflect the use of county tax revenues.